Magdalena Andersson

-Eva Magdalena Andersson (born 23 January 1967) is a Swedish politician and economist who has served as Leader of the Opposition since October 2022 and Leader of the Swedish Social Democratic Party since 2021.
+Eva Magdalena Andersson (born 23 January 1967) is a Swedish politician and economist who has served as Leader of the Opposition since 2022 and as Leader of the Swedish Social Democratic Party since 2021.
 She has served as a Member of the Riksdag for Stockholm County since 2014.
-She previously served as Prime Minister of Sweden from November 2021 to October 2022, Minister for Finance from 2014 to 2021 and Chair of the International Monetary and Financial Committee from 2020 to 2022.
+She previously served as the first female Prime Minister of Sweden from 2021 to 2022, as well as Minister for Finance from 2014 to 2021 and Chair of the International Monetary and Financial Committee from 2020 to 2022.

 Andersson joined the Swedish Social Democratic Youth League in 1983.
 In 1992, she earned a master's degree in economics from the Stockholm School of Economics.
-She served as an adviser and director of planning in Göran Persson's administration and as an adviser to Mona Sahlin.
+She has served as an adviser and director of planning in Göran Persson's administration and as an adviser to Mona Sahlin.
 After the 2014 Swedish general election, Andersson was elected to the Riksdag and became Minister for Finance in Stefan Löfven's administration.
 When Löfven announced his plans to step down in August 2021, she was regarded as the main candidate to succeed him.
 Soon after that, she was elected leader of the Social Democrats.

 Andersson was elected Prime Minister of Sweden by the Riksdag on 29 November 2021.
 On 24 November 2021, Andersson had been elected to that position but resigned after an announcement by her coalition partner, the Green Party, that they were leaving the government in response to losing the annual budget vote in the Riksdag to the conservative opposition.
-Andersson then assumed the office of Prime Minister on 30 November 2021 as Sweden's first female Prime Minister.
+Andersson then assumed the office of Prime Minister on 30 November 2021 as Sweden's first female prime minister.

 After her coalition lost its majority in the 2022 Swedish general election, Andersson announced her intention to resign as prime minister.
 She was succeeded by Ulf Kristersson on 18 October the same year.

 Early life and education

-Andersson is the only child of Göran Andersson (1936–2002), a lecturer in statistics at Uppsala University, and teacher Birgitta Andersson (née Grunell; born 1939).
+Andersson is the only child of Göran Andersson (1934–2002), a lecturer in statistics at Uppsala University, and teacher Birgitta Andersson (née Grunell; born 1939).
 Andersson was an elite swimmer in her youth.

-In her primary school years, she attended Malmaskolan in Norby which is a part of Uppsala.
-During her high school years, Andersson studied social sciences at the Cathedral School in Uppsala.
+In her primary school years, she attended Malmaskolan in the outskirts of Uppsala, in an area called Norby.
+During her high school years, Andersson studied social sciences at Katedralskolan in Uppsala.
 She graduated in 1987 with top grades in all but one class.

 After graduating from high school, Andersson moved to Stockholm to study at the Stockholm School of Economics, where she graduated in 1992 with a master's degree in economics.
 She started her doctorate in economics at the Stockholm School of Economics from 1992 to 1995, but ended before completing the degree.
 As part of her doctoral studies, she studied abroad at the Institute of Advanced Studies in Vienna during autumn 1994 and at Harvard University during spring 1995.

 Andersson joined the Swedish Social Democratic Youth League (SSU) in 1983 during her first year of secondary school.
 In 1987, she was elected president of the Uppsala section of SSU.